Easy fixes to school security prove elusive after Florida shooting

 “I really don’t know how you prevent someone who is bent on destruction from carrying it out to some degree,” he said.
 “We want to be an education system.
 We don’t want to be a mini-prison.”

-Reporting by Joseph Ax in New York; Additional reporting by Zachary Fagenson in Parkland, Fla., Bernie Woodall in Fort Lauderdale, Fla., and Jonathan Allen and Gina Cherelus in New York; Editing by Frank McGurty, Peter Cooney and Bernadette Baum
+Reporting by Joseph Ax in New York; Additional reporting by Zachary Fagenson in Parkland, Fla., Bernie Woodall in Fort Lauderdale, Fla., and Jonathan Allen and Gina Cherelus in New York; Editing by Frank McGurty, Peter Cooney, Bernadette Baum and Diane Craft